Leonardo da Vinci: Legacy

 Twenty-first-century author Walter Isaacson based much of his biography of Leonardo on thousands of notebook entries, studying the personal notes, sketches, budget notations, and musings of the man whom he considers the greatest of innovators.
 Isaacson was surprised to discover a "fun, joyous" side of Leonardo in addition to his limitless curiosity and creative genius.

 On the 500th anniversary of Leonardo's death, the Louvre in Paris arranged for the largest ever single exhibit of his work, called Leonardo, between November 2019 and February 2020.
-The exhibit includes over 100 paintings, drawings and notebooks.
+The exhibit includes more than 100 paintings, drawings and notebooks.
 Eleven of the paintings that Leonardo completed in his lifetime were included.
 Five of these are owned by the Louvre, but the Mona Lisa was not included because it is in such great demand among general visitors to the Louvre; it remains on display in its gallery.
 Vitruvian Man, however, is on display following a legal battle with its owner, the Gallerie dell'Accademia in Venice.
 Salvator Mundi (Note: Salvator Mundi, a painting by Leonardo depicting Jesus holding an orb, sold for a world record US$450.3 million at a Christie's auction in New York, 15 November 2017.
 The highest known sale price for any artwork was previously US$300 million, for Willem de Kooning's Interchange, which was sold privately in September 2015.
 The highest price previously paid for a work of art at auction was for Pablo Picasso's Les Femmes d'Alger, which sold for US$179.4 million in May 2015 at Christie's New York.) was also not included because its Saudi owner did not agree to lease the work.

 The Mona Lisa, considered Leonardo's magnum opus, is often regarded as the most famous portrait ever made.
 The Last Supper is the most reproduced religious painting of all time, and Leonardo's Vitruvian Man drawing is also considered a cultural icon.